-Any incident whether it is large or small, accident or deliberate, can cause major disruption to your business.
+Any incident whether it is large or small, accidental or deliberate, can cause major disruption to your business.
 However, by planning in advance you will be able to resume your day to day business sooner.

 This is where business continuity planning (BCP) comes in.
-Its purpose is to help you to prepare strategies to cope with disruptions so that you can continue to deliver your businesses critical activities and reduce potential harm to staff.
+Its purpose is to help you to prepare strategies to cope with disruptions so that you can continue to deliver your business' critical activities and reduce potential harm to staff.

 By understanding the risks facing the everyday running of your business or organisation, you are better able to foresee problems and guard against them developing into serious disruptions.